 Water birth has been shown to be a safe option for birth.
 Our midwives use handheld, waterproof dopplers to check the baby’s heartbeat and can easily do this while you are in the water.
 No need to worry about your baby trying to breathe under water; studies have shown that babies are prompted to take their first breaths when oxygen hits the roof of their mouths or when there is a significant change in temperature around them.
 We keep the water temperature close to your body temperature, so your baby will not take a breath until out of the water.
 In one study, babies born in water had a lower rate of admission to NICU (Gilbert and Tookey 1999).

 We offer luxurious, built in birth tubs at both our Lehi and Provo locations.
 We use specific sanitation measures to ensure cleanliness after each tub use.
-Water birth is a part of all of our birth center births.
+Water birth is offered at all of our birthing center locations.